marlinspike/DataMovementLibraryDemo/README.md

 - Follow the instructions below to add a file called *appsettings.json* to the root directory

 ## Appsettings.json File
+This file is **mandatory** to have in your root folder.
+Please remember to set this file to *Copy Always* into your Output (build) directory.

 ```json
 {
   "StorageAccount": "<STORAGE_ACCOUNT_NAME_HERE>",